 Funding allocations to providers are based upon the funding formula.
 Providers have the option to return unused funds or request additional funds in the spring of each year.
-In certain instances, providers will be required to return funds to the ICCB.
+In certain instances, providers will be required to return funds that are not used for the program to the ICCB.